Bus Simulator 18: Gameplay

-Development and release
+Development

 An in-game trailer was released in May 2018.
 In comparison to the Unity-based Bus Simulator 16, Bus Simulator 18 is powered by Unreal Engine 4, which shows considerably improved graphics.
 It was released to Microsoft Windows in June 2018, with modding and multiplayer mode were featured for the first time in the Bus Simulator series.
 PlayStation 4 and Xbox One versions were later made available on September 17, 2019.
 A map expansion downloadable content was released in May 2019.

 Reception

-Bus Simulator 18 received "mixed or average" reviews, according to review aggregator Metacritic.
+Bus Simulator 18 received "mixed or average" reviews, according to review aggregator platform Metacritic.

 Chris Jarrard of Shacknews gave a 6 to the game, writing "Bus Simulator 18 is not a game changer and to be honest, it's not the most rewarding experience I've ever had in front of my PC."
 He had three major issues of the game — a lack of content, multiplayer bugs, and a boring campaign.

 Chris O'Connor of Impulse Gamer rated it 4 out of 5.
 He considered the game to be quite relaxing, but he considered its content not deep enough.

 Alec Meer of Rock, Paper, Shotgun enjoyed the atmosphere in the game, which is so great that he even would like to become a bus driver.
 He says "Bus Simulator 18 leaves me with a deep sympathy for bus drivers and a great terror that I might ever become one."

 Andy Kelly of PC Gamer compared the game with the similar-genre video game Euro Truck Simulator 2 of SCS Software, commenting the game maybe not as good as the truck-simulator, but it is full of interaction, which is what the Truck Simulator franchise is missing.